vvseva/page/content/posts/image-post-sunbelt-2018.md

 > The global transfer market structure shows strong geographic clusterization.
 One of the transfer predictors is the difference in team ratings, so teams which located side by side in the rating rarely have transfers.
 The core of the network consists of the most successful teams participated in The International.
 Admission to this tournament requires prominent performance on majors and minors.
 Inside this group, transfers are more frequent than outside.
 > Geographical segments not only show homophily but possess unique structure.
 One outstanding case is Chinese eSports ecosystem where the special structure of organizations exists with several teams under the auspices of one brand, and recruitment to high-profile teams goes through these channels.
 There is no such structure in any other region.

-But the conference itself was _very nice_ to say the least.
-Firstly, I genuinely liked presentations, in spite of missing workshop day due to jet lag and strike of bus drivers.
-Secondly, I had a feeling of belonging to the community, but informal activities were awkward anyway.
+But the conference itself was _very nice_, to say the least.
+Firstly, I genuinely liked presentations despite missing the workshop day due to jet lag and bus drivers' strikes.
+Secondly, I felt belonging to the community, but informal activities were awkward anyway.

 ![transfers](/posts/images/sunbelt-transfers.png)